sjtower/super-lunk-world/room_ideas.md

 1. bring robot across with CB
 1. break out CB & run away - need to get behind CB to progress
 1. mine in lava, throw body on it to set off
+1. ~~clam on PB puzzle? start on BW?
+Drop Clam, kill it with BW?~~
+1. ride PB on conveyor through lava
+1. make water bucket for TNT to survive fall

 ##Ice Caves
 1. parachute level - give parachute at entrance